 This automation system has allowed us to transform our logistics hub as if it were a “zero-miles” premises because we have managed to internalise many of the operations.

 The new devices for mechanical production have been another important game-changer.
-In fact, we have two machining centres served by the autonomous forklifts.
-They are important centres, each covering 60 square metres.
+In fact, we have an FMS with two twins machining centers with 200+200 tools server by a shuttle and controlled by a PC supervisor.

 Speaking of the work force, how many people work in Carmo?